surniaulula/wpsso-tune-image-editors/readme.txt

 **Version 3.0.0-dev.2 (2023/05/19)**

 * **New Features**
-	* Added "Adjust WEBP Images" option.
+	* Added a new "Adjust WEBP Images" option.
 * **Improvements**
 	* Removed the "Contrast Leveling" option.
 * **Bugfixes**